GerritCodeReview/summit_2015/sat.md

 *Luca Milanesio, GerritForge*

+## 1:00 pm Gerrit in a Windows world

+Managing Gerrit in a mostly-Windows environment, and how we've helped simplify and improve the new employee setup process by automating many of the Git and Gerrit configuration steps.

+*Doug Kelly, Garmin*

 ## 1:30 pm SAML in a weekend

 How I implemented SAML for Gerrit in one weekend.
 Most enterprises